Heap Connect is only available for customers on a paid plan. To upgrade, contact your Customer Success Manager or firstname.lastname@example.org.

-In this section, you’ll find a variety of queries that focus on aggregate metrics for your site.
+In this section, you’ll find a variety of Heap Connect queries to measure aggregate metrics for your site, including average time, top events, and more.
 The value of these queries increases as you segment them by user personas, and the same logic can also be applied to calculate more specific statistics.

 The visualizations may take a few seconds to load.
 You can review a complete list of SQL queries in our Common Queries doc. if you have any questions about these queries, please reach out to email@example.com.

 The top N events shed light on how users are interacting with your app.
 Looking at this list generates a lot of questions: Why are users clicking this button?
 Why are users viewing this page?
 Are these two actions correlated?
 Does the high event count come from users’ success within the product, or is this caused by confusion?

 WHERE statement to adjust the date range.
 You can include the date in

 GROUP BY clause to measure how most frequently performed actions change over time.
 You can also adjust the number of events you are looking at by modifying the

 This query is primarily beneficial to you if you have a content site, and there aren’t a lot of user interactions to capture while reading, and avid readers don’t always comment or share.
 Although this is a proxy for engagement, drastic changes in time on site can cue you in to investigate how users are engaging with your product.
 You can tweak this query to analyze average time between events, or break it down into different segments of users to get a better understanding of your site’s usage.